ttsalo/Armstrong-SCARA/README.md

 Current version is the A1.
 It's already capable of printing actual objects, but is very much in the prototype/alpha stage.

+NOTE!
+The STL files may be out of date at any given time.
+If you want to reproduce this, use the SCAD files instead.

 Concise contruction instructions:

 1. Print plastic parts.
 You need: